laravel/docs/eloquent.md

 There are two other methods you may use to create models by mass assigning attributes: `firstOrCreate` and `firstOrNew`.
 The `firstOrCreate` method will attempt to locate a database record using the given column / value pairs.
 If the model can not be found in the database, a record will be inserted with the attributes from the first parameter, along with those in the optional second parameter.

 The `firstOrNew` method, like `firstOrCreate` will attempt to locate a record in the database matching the given attributes.
 However, if a model is not found, a new model instance will be returned.
 Note that the model returned by `firstOrNew` has not yet been persisted to the database.
-You will need to call `save` manually to persist it.
+You will need to call `save` manually to persist it:

-In addition, should the model be found in the database, the found instance *will not* be filled with the data from the second parameter.
-Should you require this behavior, you use the `updateOrCreate` method instead.

     // Retrieve flight by name, or create it if it doesn't exist...
     $flight = App\Flight::firstOrCreate(['name' => 'Flight 10']);